 Jaina has been practicing yoga since 1998 and teaching since 2002.
-Jaina’s classes are challenging, opening, and spiritually expansive.
-She uses pranayama, asana, nutrition, chanting, intuition, and insight to take students beyond the seen world and into cosmic consciousness.
-She has a wealth of yoga experience through over a decade of svadhyaya (study of Self), bhakti (devotion), and has trained with yoga masters all over the country.
+Jaina’s classes are challenging, opening and spiritually expansive.
+She uses pranayama, asana, nutrition, chanting, intuition and insight to take students beyond the seen world and into cosmic consciousness.
+She has a wealth of yoga experience cultivated from over a decade of svadhyaya (study of Self), bhakti (devotion), and has trained with yoga masters all over the country

-Jaina’s leadership in the RLY teacher training program includes alignment training, anatomy, biology, physiology, living foods, massage therapy, craniosacral therapy, meditation, fasting, and explorations of consciousness.
-As a community leader Jaina’s teachings have uplifted and inspired thousands.
-She sees yoga available to us at all times during the day, whether or not you are on your mat.
-This integration of form, awareness, and intention opens doors to experience pure presence.
+Jaina’s leadership in the RLY teacher training program includes alignment training, anatomy, biology, physiology, living foods, massage therapy, craniosacral therapy, meditation, fasting and explorations of consciousness.
+As a community leader, Jaina’s teachings have uplifted and inspired thousands.
+She sees yoga as available to us at all times during the day, whether or not you we are on our mats.
+This integration of form, awareness and intention opens doors to experience pure presence.
 Yoga is to go beyond the senses, and to merge the observer, the act of observing, and the ego-thought-stream into one luminous experience of life.
 May every moment of your day be dhyana, and every interaction satsang.

-Born and raised in Minneapolis, Minnesota Matthew was an early advocate of yoga and living foods lifestyle in the Twin Cities.
-After high school Matthew was sick and suffered from chronic ailments which he was able to heal using nutrition, yoga and other natural alternative methods.
+Born and raised in Minneapolis, MN Matthew was an early advocate of yoga and living foods lifestyle in the Twin Cities.
+After high school Matthew was often sick and suffered from chronic ailments, which he was able to heal using nutrition, yoga and other natural & alternative methods.
 In doing so he discovered his calling.
-In the years since Matthew has immersed himself in the art of healing using food, herbs, yoga and meditation as well as fasting.
+In the years since, Matthew has immersed himself in the art of healing using food, herbs, yoga and meditation as well as fasting.
 Matthew leads Yoga teacher training along with Jaina.

 The practice is not exercise, nor medicine.
 The intention is to yoke all aspects to the Supreme.